Participant Resources

 Study centers will follow recommended local and federal clinical guidelines.

-If you qualify for and agree to participate in the study, you will receive all study-related drugs and study-related care at no cost.
+If you qualify for and agree to participate in the study, you will receive all study-related medicines and study-related care at no cost.
 In addition, reimbursement for study-related travel expenses may be available.

 When the research study is over, the sponsor may seek to publish the results (in a scientific journal, for example).
 Study results will also be posted on ClinicalTrials.gov after all study participants have completed the study and study data has been analyzed.
 Your identity will remain confidential.
 Only overall summary data results from participants will be publicly shared.
 Research results will never contain your name and will never publicly report your individual data.